LeonisX/java-monitor/README.md

 * `name`: task name.
 It is displayed in the console logs and also serves as the file name for saving metrics.
 * `request`: `HTTP`.
 Everything is clear here.
 Another possible meaning: `JDBC`.
+* `timeOffsetInSeconds`.
+The offset of the request execution time relative to the total execution time.
+It makes sense to execute some queries later than others.
+The default is `0`.
 * `authentication.type`: authentication type. `NONE`, `BASIC`, `DIGEST`, `PASSWORD`. `BASIC` is generally the same as `PASSWORD`, but the `Authentication` header (http client bug) is forcibly set.
 * `responseFormat`: `JSON`.
 It is set when we know that the server returns metrics in the `Json` format.